The Kaladera Project is a participatory community initiative that implements water harvesting and recycling systems in the Village of Kaladera.

 Ongoing water sample lab testing includes:

-- Augment water table for all uses
+- Augment water table for all uses, improving access to water

 - Overtime, improves quality of existing groundwater